 The CDYSB (City of Dublin Youth Services Board) have been and continue to be hugely supportive of the Club, not least by the provision of grants, without which the Club could not continue to operate.
 These grants comprise an annual grant, some activity grants and a one off equipment grant.
 Our annual financial accounts are submitted to the CDYSB as part of the grant application process.

 Our Summer Project is a very important annual event run by the Club.
 It involves the provision of an expanded range of activities and events for our members through the month of July, when a lot of other Clubs/activities are discontinued for the Summer.
-It is also one of our most costly events and in 2017 we were very pleased and grateful to receive support and funding from the Croke Park Community Fund and from CDYSB.
+It is also one of our most costly events and over the years we were very pleased and grateful to receive support and funding from the Croke Park Community Fund and from CDYSB.

-We have some benefactors who have made generous donations toward the running of the Club: Community and Handball Centre, JMS Automotive, Fingal Gospel Choir, Danske Bank and Noyeks have been generous recent sponsors to our Club.
+We have some benefactors who have made generous donations toward the running of the Club: Community and Handball Centre, JMS Automotive, Fingal Gospel Choir, Tesco, ESB and Noyeks have been generous recent sponsors to our Club.
 Our venue for weekly activities for the last number of years has been the Community and Handball Centre, Croke Park.
 Without their support we would be homeless.

 Funding is the lifeblood of our Club, without adequate funds we could not provide the range of activities and events currently enjoyed by our members.
 Our objective is to provide these activities and events on a subsidised basis to our members, meaning that we also have a heavy reliance on other sources of funding.
 We are continuously seeking to diversify and expand our funding sources and would welcome any new Sponsors, with whom we would be happy to discuss how best their support can be recognised and acknowledged in a manner appropriate to them.
 Likewise, we are always looking for new and innovative ideas for fundraising events and any help or suggestions in this regard are, not only welcome, but absolutely essential.